hephaestus-compiler-project/types-bug-study-artifact/README.md

 * (**Optionally**) At least 20GB of available disk space.
-  You will need that space *only* if you decide to re-collect typing-related bugs (along with their fixes) from the corresponding sources (for more details, see Section "Download the bugs and fixes from sources" of our artifact).
+  You will need that space *only* if you decide to re-collect typing-related bugs (along with their fixes) from the corresponding sources (for more details, see Section "Downloading Bugs & Fixes from Sources" of our artifact).

+* (**Optionally**) A Github access token (see [here](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token)) for interacting with the Github API.
+  You will need this access token *only* if you decide to execute the instructions included in Section "Downloading Bugs & Fixes from Sources" of our artifact.

 # Getting Started